Thing > MedicalEntity > MedicalRiskFactor

 </span></li>

-<li><span itemprop="riskFactor" itemscope itemtype="http://schema.org/MedicalRiskFactor">
+<li><span itemprop="riskFactor" itemscope itemtype="https://schema.org/MedicalRiskFactor">

 <span itemprop="name">Smoking</span>